 4. If the sequence of the coding strand in a transcription unit is written as follows:

 In a transcription unit, if the coding strand is as follows:

-Then the sequence which codes for nothing is the same as mRNA except that in mRNA, uracil replaces thymine.
+Then the sequence that codes for nothing are the same as mRNA, except that in mRNA, uracil replaces thymine.
 Hence, the mRNA sequence is as written below:

-Watson and Crick noted that the two DNA strands are anti-parallel, complementary to each other with regards to their base sequences which facilitates each strand to serve as a template to synthesize a new strand.
-This organization of the DNA molecule furthered the hypothesis that replication of DNA is semi-conservative.
-In other words, the double stranded DNA molecule splits and inturn each of the separated strand serves as a template to synthesize a new complementary strand.
-Subsequently, each DNA molecule will have one parental strand and a newly synthesized daughter strand.
-As only one parental strand is conserved in each of the daughter molecule, the mode of replication is termed as semi-conservative.
+Watson and Crick noted that the two DNA strands are anti-parallel, complementary to each other with regards to their base sequences which facilitates each strand to serve as a template to synthesise a new strand.
+This organisation of the DNA molecule furthered the hypothesis that the replication of DNA is semi-conservative.
+In other words, the double-stranded DNA molecule splits, and in turn, each of the separated strands serves as a template to synthesise a new complementary strand.
+Subsequently, each DNA molecule will have one parental strand and a newly synthesised daughter strand.
+As only one parental strand is conserved in each of the daughter molecules, the mode of replication is termed as semi-conservative.

-6. Depending upon the chemical nature of the template (DNA or RNA) and the nature of nucleic acids synthesized from it (DNA or RNA), list the types of nucleic acid polymerases.
+6. Depending upon the chemical nature of the template (DNA or RNA) and the nature of nucleic acids synthesised from it (DNA or RNA), list the types of nucleic acid polymerases.